-Adjust display properties to determine the fundamental layout behavior of an element.
+Adjust display settings to determine the fundamental layout behavior of an element.

 In this article, we’ll cover each display setting in the Style panel:

 Block is the default display setting for most elements.
-Each block element starts on a new line and takes up the full width of its parent element unless a custom width is set.
+Each child element in a block parent element starts on a new line and takes up the full width of its parent element unless a custom width is set.

-When you create a flex container, all direct children of that parent element become flex children.
-You can add to and override the layout of flex children in the flex child settings.
+When you create a flex parent element, all direct children of that parent element become flex children.
+You can override flex child layout settings (e.g., size, alignment, order) in the Flex child settings.

 Inline is the default display setting for any text content inside an element.
-You can change the layout of an inline element by changing its margins and padding but you cannot change its width or height.
+You can change the layout of an inline element by changing its margins and padding, but you can’t change its width or height.